brandur/sorg/content/drafts/postgres-reads.md

 ### Bootstrapping a cluster (#cluster)

-For demo purposes it's useful to create a small cluster with a primary and a number of read replicas, and the project [includes a small script to help do so][createcluster].
-It initializes and starts a primary, and for a number of times equal to the `NUM_REPLICAS` environment variable performs a base backup and starts a replica with it
+For demo purposes it's useful to create a small locally-running cluster with a primary and some replicas.
+The project [includes a small script to help with that][createcluster].
+It initializes and starts a primary, and for a number of times equal to the `NUM_REPLICAS` environment variable performs a base backup and boots a replica with it

-Processes are started as children of the script with Ruby's `Process.spawn`, and all Postgres daemons will shut down when it's stopped.
+Postgres daemons are started as children of the script with Ruby's `Process.spawn` and will all die when it's stopped.
 The setup's designed to be ephemeral and any data added to the primary is removed when the cluster bootstraps itself again on the script's next run.

 ### The Observer: tracking replication status (#observer)

-To save every `api` process from having to reach out and check on the status of every replica for itself, we'll have a single process called an `observer` that periodically refreshes the state of every replica and stores it to a Postgres table.
+To save every `api` process from having to reach out and check on the replication status of every replica for itself, we'll have a process called an `observer` that periodically refreshes the state of every replica and stores it to a Postgres table.

 The table contains a common `name` for each replica (e.g.
 `replica0`) and a `last_lsn` field that stores a sequence